micheles/papers/PITCHME.md

 **zmq**

 - zmq is good
-- I studied the zmq book last summer after EuroPython
+- I studied the zmq book after EuroPython 2017
 - I implemented what I needed in 2-3 days plus some adjustment
-- it works really well, even if not at the first attempt
+- it worked really well, even if not at the first attempt
 - we have now a plan B if celery/rabbitmq should fail us again
-- the performance is excellent, essentially there is no limit
+- the performance is excellent, there is no limit
-- one must be careful that sent packets keeps circulating in the system
+- one must be careful that sent packets keeps circulating